 Why Choose the Siddons Law Firm

 Pharmaceutical litigation is not something you hand off to just any personal injury lawyer.
 Our firm has the experience, the resources, and the multi-state licensing to represent pharmaceutical injury clients across Pennsylvania, New Jersey, New York, and Maryland.
-We work with nationally recognized co-counsel on complex drug cases — meaning your case is backed by the same expert witnesses, scientific consultants, and litigation databases that drive the biggest MDL verdicts in the country.
+In complex drug cases, your case is backed by the same expert witnesses, scientific consultants, and litigation databases that drive the biggest MDL verdicts in the country.
 You still get a local PA/NJ/NY/MD lawyer who returns your calls and explains what’s happening, but you get the firepower of a national pharmaceutical litigation team behind you.

 No up-front costs.
 No hourly billing.
 Free case evaluation.
 You pay nothing unless we recover money for you.